joaquindiez/FridayMetalSelection/README.md

 Each Friday a heavy Metal selection of best Bands and song of the genre

-> JOIN OUR [TELEGRAM CHANNEL](https://t.me/joinchat/AAAAAErVRJwZrxf0ftxstw) to receive the list as soon as it is ready and
+> JOIN OUR [TELEGRAM CHANNEL](https://t.me/joinchat/AAAAAErVRJwZrxf0ftxstw) https://t.me/joinchat/AAAAAErVRJwZrxf0ftxstw  to receive the list as soon as it is ready and
-> to be a active member building the weekly list.
+> to be an active member building the weekly list.

 Our List
 ---